-Putin vows to hunt down, punish those who brought down plane
+Putin vows to hunt down those who brought down plane

 Moscow — A somber President Vladimir Putin vowed to hunt down and punish those responsible for a bomb that brought down a Russian passenger jet last month, “wherever they are hiding.”
 Intensified Russian airstrikes Tuesday hit the Islamic State group’s stronghold in Syria that also is being pounded by the French military.